SediaM/TakeNotes/README.md

 ## Description

-This ia an application called TakeNotes that can be used to write and save notes.
+This is an application called TakeNotes that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.
 This application is deployed to Heroku.